WilloughbySeago/Uni-Notes/README.md

 ## Sources
-While this material is based mostly on material delivered by lecturers in lecture form and also as lecture notes these notes are created by me.
+While this material is based mostly on material delivered by lecturers in lecture form and also as lecture notes these notes were created by me.
 Where appropriate I have cited sources but any unsourced material is either my own or that of the lecturer/textbook mentioned at the start of the document.
 Any mistakes in these notes are my own, as are any views expressed within.